|Become a Mission Coordinator for your school or parish!

 – The Mission (1986)

 |We have a library of short

-Videos on topics such as the World Mission Rosary, Archbishop Fulton Sheen, Teen Faith Videos, Songs from MCA children around the world… see a few here!
+Videos on topics such as the World Mission Rosary, Archbishop Fulton Sheen, missionary saints and more… see a few here!

 |Presentations from the MCA Coordinator or other missionary speakers… Missionaries or people who have recently been on a mission trip can share their experience with students.||MCA Coordinator, Megan Mio, is prepared to offer presentations on a variety of mission-related topics such as: St. Therese of Lisieux, Mary/Our Lady of Guadalupe and the World Mission Rosary.|